 We support and strong recommend the use of TOTP based MFA Authenticators to secure admin access to the Application and Ops Console.
 Once Admins enable MFA for their Org, all users in the Org will be required to use MFA.
 They will be automatically steered into a MFA enrollment workflow the next time they attempt to login.

 After a successful login, the user session is valid for 24-hours and will be required to authenticate again.

-Administrators can optionally configure and enable a policy to automatically lockout users after "x" consecutive invalid login attempts in the specified time period.
+Org Admins can optionally configure and enable an Org wide policy to automatically lockout users after "x" consecutive invalid login attempts in the specified time period.
 The defaults are "5" consecutive, invalid attempts in a 15-min time period.

 Self Service Password Reset¶

 Users that have forgotten or misplaced their passwords can regain access to their Org via a self-service password reset workflow.
 They will be sent a password reset link via email (valid for 72-hours) that will allow them to reset their password.

 In addition to browser based access to the Console, users can also access the platform via the RCTL CLI and REST APIs.
 Access to these channels is secured via a combination of "API Keys" and "Secrets".